newcoding-bootcamp/hacker-scavenger-hunt/README.md

 3. Navigate into the folder with the React app you just created

-4. `npm start` to start the development server
+4. `npm start` to start the development server. _Hint: when your development server is running, that termianl tab will be occupied.
+Open a new tab to run commands._

-1. Change the filepath from the `logo.svg` icon to an image of your choice (class-appropriate).
+1. Change the filepath from the `logo.svg` icon to an image of your choice (class-appropriate). _Hint: `App.js` is where you want to look_

-2. Change the text from `Welcome to React!` to `<your name>`.
+2. Change the text from `Welcome to React` to `<your name>`.

 3. Take a screenshot and submit for proof.